 Four Utah Companies You’ve Never Heard Of

-W hen you think about big companies in Utah, names like Facebook, Adobe, Instructure, or Pluralsight might come to mind.
+W hen you think about big Utah companies, names like Facebook, Adobe, Instructure, or Pluralsight might come to mind.
 But if you stopped right there, you’d be missing out on all the fun.
 Outside the Silicon Slopes, there’s a renegade movement of unexpected businesses doing things a little differently.
 From scented bowling balls to lung cancer diagnostic tools, here’s four companies you probably don’t know about:

 Loftus International Novelty Shop